psherman42/rvdebug/README.md

 Error: Target not examined yet
 ```

-All of these observations are often because of JTAG wires too long, or JTAG signals too noisy -- in particular the TCK signal.
+All of these observations are often because the JTAG wires are too long, or because the JTAG signals are too noisy -- in particular the TCK signal.
 See below for an easy solution to remedy such signal line noise.

 ## How To Cure Noisy JTAG Signals

 Simple!
-As close as practical and possible to target, put 1 Meg Ohm and 1000 pF in parallel from TCK to ground.
+As close as practical and possible to target, put a 1 Meg Ohm resistor and a 1000 pF capacitor in parallel from **TCK** to ground.
 Make sure the OpenOCD `adapter speed` setting is less than `4000` KHz.

-For best results, apply same RC filter to TMS and TDI lines, too.

-The TDO line should see a 30 ~ 50 Ohm resistor in series with the end of the long JTAG cable wire.
+Although not necessary, it is a good idea to apply same RC filter above to **TMS** and **TDI** lines.
+The **TDO** line, however, should see a 30 ~ 50 Ohm resistor in series between the target and the end of the long JTAG cable wire.
+Notice that there is almost never any need for external signals like **TRST** or **SRST** -- with a properly functioning hardware interface, reset happens naturally within the JTAG protocol and state machine itself.

+This cure was discovered by JTAG connection success when probing of the TCK line with an oscilloscope probe accidentally set to **x1** rather than **x10**.
+Careful examination led to 1 M Ohm and 1000 pF as an optimal filter time constant.
+Further ideas came from the [discussion of JTAG signals](https://electronics.stackexchange.com/a/174134).
+The problem root cause is noise and reflection on **TCK** wire due to huge cable capacitance which confuses the JTAG TAP state machine.

+## How `rvdebug` works

+It's all in Tcl, thus, everying is a string and a little cryptic.
+For a quick refresher see [Tcl Crash Course](https://openocd.org/doc/html/Tcl-Crash-Course.html) from OpenOCD documentation.
+Full reference is [](https://www.tcl-lang.org/man/tcl/TclCmd/contents.htm) although not every aspect is  in the minimal implementation of jim-tcl by OpenOCD.

+Every `.tcl` file has a `defn this-filename.tcl YYYY-MM-DD` line at the top, and when needed a `.tcl. file might have one or more `incl some-other-filename.tcl` lines.
+The `defn` and `incl` macros are in `rvdebug.cfg`.

+The main top-level program is in `rvdebug.cfg`.
+This is where the main OpenOCD function `jtag_init` (usually contained `openocd/src/jtag/startup.tcl`) is overridden instead to invoke procedure `rvdebug`.
+After it runs, control is passed to `rvdebug-handler` to interpret the results.

+The heart of the program is in `rvdebug.tcl`.
+Critical to understanding the RISC-V Debug Specification is to notice that, depending on the ideosyncracies of hardware implementation the potential for a startup race condition exists when performing an N`DMRESET` action.
+If there is less than 2.5 Seconds (yes, that's 2500 mS) after pulsing N`DMRESET` then the DM (Debug Module) will become stuck in a persistently busy state and become completely unreachable.
+Full power-cycle is the only way to regain control of the DM.

+* must first enable DM only (dmactive=1 (haltreq=0, ndmreset=0)), then halt hart (haltreq=1 (dmactive=1, ndmreset=0)),

+* lastly reset non-debug system (ndmreset=1->0 (dmactive=1, haltreq=1)), sequentially not simultaneously, and in that order.

+* when ndmreset delay is too short, write or read op from any other register than dmcontrol results in persistent DM busy (op=3) state.

+* in persistent DM busy state, DM is completely unreachable, thus power-cycle is the only way to regain control of the DM.

+Any desired user activity can be done in the *DMI-safe access area* block.
+For example, the discovery of a target by `examine_system` which is described in `rvdebug-util-examine.tcl`.

+Examples for various abstract commands with the program and data buffer are shown in the *demonstraton area* of `rvdebug.tcl`.